HO-CTO/sre-monitoring-as-code/docs-src/README.md

 ## Before you start

-To use the Tech Docs Template you need:
+To use the Tech Docs Template you need the applications list below, however you can bypass by using Docker build/Compse process below:

 - [Ruby][install-ruby]
 - [Middleman][install-middleman]